jv699/disableBDPROCHOT/README.md

 > NOTE: msr tools is no longer maintained.
 This does not prevent it from working, but it is worth noting.

 You can check if you have msr tools installed by running the `rdmsr` command.
-If it installed, you hsould see somehting like this.
+If it installed, you should see somehting like this.

 ```shell
 rdmsr